GautierDorval/ssa-e-a2-doctrine/doctrine.md

 If a claim cannot be verified in authoritative sources, it must not be inferred.
 The correct response is uncertainty or “not specified”.

 ---

+## Prohibited claims pattern

+Implementations may define explicit lists of prohibited claims to prevent semantic drift, implicit guarantees, or misrepresentation.

+Such lists are domain-specific and belong to governance or policy layers, not to SSA-E or A2.

+The doctrine defines the pattern, not the content of such lists.

+---